Epoxy Colors or Pigments

 We now have colored pigments in stock for our epoxy*.
 You can find them at the link below:

-Purchasers should, by their own tests and evaluations, determine suitability of such products for their specific use.
+Purchasers should, by their own tests and evaluations, determine the suitability of such products for their specific use.

 Inorganic Pigment - Stable in water and solvent base systems (Epoxy, Plastidip, Nail Polish, Paint…) Each person sees color a little differently, please contact us if you have any questions about the color before purchase